Persian Cat Bath - Grooming steps to help teach you how to Groom Persian Cats!

 Here is Lauras' Persian cat bath:

-Get EVERYTHING OUT and prepare the area for what you will need- FIRST!
+Step 1: Get EVERYTHING OUT and prepare the area for what you will need- FIRST!
 Then get your kitty:-)

 I prefer to bathe cats in the sink.
 What I do is fill up one side of the sink with a soapy water of the preferred shampoo (like you make up to wash the dishes).
 Place the cat in the sink of water and pour the water over the cat with a cup.
 Don't literally pour the shampoo on the cat (Mix up a water/shampoo solution like you would for washing dishes.
-Then pour the soapy water over the cat) It is almost impossible to rinse undiluted shampoo out of a Persian's fur without practice.
+Then pour the soapy water over the cat.)
+It is almost impossible to rinse undiluted shampoo out of a Persian's fur without practice.
 Do this until the cat has had the water poured over enough to be cleaned.
 Fill the other sink with clean water and transfer kitty to the rinse water.
 Pour the clean water over him with the cup until you feel the shampoo is removed.
 Then repeat the rinse cycle back in the other sink.
 Now for a third and final rinse...drain all water and pour fresh running water over the kitty.
 Make certain you get the underside rinsed good, too. :-)

-Next, squeeze out excess water from the coat, pat dry, towel dry the face, wrap the cat in a towel and move to the drying area.
+Step 2: squeeze out excess water from the coat, pat dry, towel dry the face, wrap the cat in a towel and move to the drying area.
 With the Metro dryer, there is no need to comb until you have completely dried the cat...the dryer blows the hair out very nicely.

 Once a cat has been bathed, make sure the eyes do not have any soap in them.
 Flush or rinse them with an approved eyewash such as Tomlyn Opticlear, found in most breeder catalogs and retail pet stores such as Petsmart.
 If an eye drop is needed, we suggest Bausch & Lomb allergy drops.
 Do not use anything that says it gets the red out.

-Always clip nails short, but don't clip into the quick.
+Step 3: always clip nails short, but don't clip into the quick.

 Blow-dry carefully, not allowing the cat to be burned.
 Move that dryer and don't leave it sitting aimed at one spot of the skin...it gets hot!
 For Persians, my favorite dryer is the Metro Force.
 You really don't need anything stronger than the lowest 1 horsepower speed.
 It blows the water off the coat with nice cool air.
 This also helps not dry the skin quite as bad as the hand-held dryers and it dries the coat in half the time.
 You can locate the Metro dryer at Care-a-lot in Virginia Beach, VA.
 Call 1-800-343-7680 and request a catalog.
 They do ship and the dryer runs about $119.00.
 It's worth every single penny, even if you only have one cat to bathe!

-Dryer I prefer: 3rd one down on the page:
+Dryer I prefer:

 Air Force AF-2PG One Speed